Our House

 Larvae of these flies develop in the moist soil around bodies of freshwater so adults tend to occur near water as well.
 Adults, however, are stong fliers so they may occur some distance from their breeding grounds.

-It is almost impossible to treat the soil around freshwater sources where horse and deer fly larvae live so the best approach is to trap and repel adult flies before they bite.
-Repellents containing DEET, and permethrin-based fabric protectants work well for these annoying flies.
-See our article about Sweet Itch for a list of effective fly repellents for horses.
+It is almost impossible to treat the soil around freshwater sources where horse and deer fly larvae live so the best approach is to trap adult flies and use insect repellent.
+Repellents containing DEET, and permethrin-based fabric protectants work well for these annoying flies (see Insect Repellents for more information).
+Also see our article about Sweet Itch In Horses for a list of effective fly repellents for horses.

-Horse flies are highly attracted to dark objects.
-There are a number of non-insecticidal trap designs that incorporate various 3-dimensional shapes that attract and capture these flies.
-One commercial trap, the Horse Pal trap, is effective and relatively easy to set up and move around in pastures.
+Yes, horse flies are attracted to dark objects that mimic the silhouette of an animal and there are a number of non-insecticidal traps that incorporate dark shapes that attract and capture these flies.
+One such commercial trap, the Horse Pal Trap, is effective and relatively easy to set up and move around in pastures.

 Horse Pal trap